simolus3/drift/docs/docs/upgrading.md

 The breaking changes in drift 2.0 are motivated by making drift easier to maintain and to unblock upcoming new features.
-This release also provides some new features, like nested transactions or support for `RETURNING` for updates and deletes in the Dart API.
+This release also provides some new features, like nested transactions or support for `RETURNING` for updates and deletes in the dart_api.
 We hope the upgrade is worthwhile.
 If you run into any issues, please do not hesistate to [start a new discussion](https://github.com/simolus3/drift/discussions) or to [open an issue](https://github.com/simolus3/drift/issues).